-The most important therapeutic application comes from its ability to normalise the activity of female sex hormones.
+The most critical therapeutic application comes from its ability to normalise the activity of female sex hormones.
 It is thus indicated for dysmenorrhea (painful periods), pre-menstrual syndrome (PMS), and menopause.
 Similarly, it may help the body regain hormonal balance faster after discontinuation of oral contraceptives.

-Chaste Berry not only eases symptoms of PMS, but also, over time, may actually cure the disorder.
-PMS has been linked to abnormally high levels of estrogen, and has proved especially helpful for cases in which symptoms tend to disappear when menstruation begins.
+Chaste Berry not only eases symptoms of PMS but also, over time, may actually cure the disorder.
+PMS has been linked to abnormally high levels of estrogen and has proved especially helpful for cases in which symptoms tend to disappear when menstruation begins.
 Positive results may be perceived as early as the second to the third menstrual cycle, but permanent improvement may take up to one year or longer.

 Combination idea: Black Cohosh (Cimicifuga racemosa), Dong Quai (Angelica sinensis)